albar965/albar965.github.io/littlenavmap-faq.md

 You have to reload the scenery library.
 See [Load Scenery Library Dialog](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/SCENERY.html). in the manual.

+See topic below for limitations with MSFS.

+### A MSFS add-on does not show up after reloading the scenery library in _Little Navmap_ {#no-airport-msfs}

 Encrypted add-on airports in MSFS cannot be read by *Little Navmap*.
+The add-on is locked down with a DRM scheme if you find a file `BGL.fsarchive` in the add-on folders

+Note that *Little Navmap* reads only add-on scenery which has `"content_type": "CORE"` or `"content_type": "SCENERY"` set in the file `manifest.json` of the add-on.
+Some add-on developers still use wrong values like `"UNKNOWN"` which will cause *Little Navmap* to ignore the scenery.
+You can change the `manifest.json` manually in a text editor and replace the wrong `"UNKNOWN"` with `"SCENERY"`.

 See also [User Manual - Know Issues](https://www.littlenavmap.org/manuals/littlenavmap/release/2.6/en/APPENDIX.html#microsoft-flight-simulator-2020).